-The LSA includes, and future debt financing, if obtained, may involve agreements that include liens on our assets and covenants limiting or restricting our ability to take specific actions such as incurring additional debt.
-Debt financing, including the LSA, could also be required to be repaid regardless of our operating results.
+Any future debt financing, if obtained, may involve agreements that include liens on our assets and covenants limiting or restricting our ability to take specific actions such as incurring additional debt.
+Debt financing could also be required to be repaid regardless of our operating results.